 And further, he is saying, “let me be specific, Martha.
 I am exactly what Lazarus needs, and what you need.
 He is dead, and you are alive.
 So listen.
 “Whoever believes in me, though he die, yet shall he live” (verse 25).
 That’s for Lazarus.
 And “Everyone who lives and believes in me shall never die” (verse 26).
 That’s for you.
 I will rescue Lazarus, body and soul, from the grave, and when I do it doesn’t matter.
 And you.
 You live, and believe in me, and so you will never die — there will never be one millisecond when you are out of saving fellowship with me.
 And do you know what this means, Martha?
 It means I love you.
 And I love your brother.
 I will not abandon his soul to the pit or let his flesh be destroyed.
 I will raise him.
 And I will keep you in everlasting fellowship with me.
 I am telling you this.
 I am revealing my power and my glory to you, because I love you.”

 2. Strong Emotion

-Now Mary.
-At the end of verse 32, she says, “Lord, if you had been here, my brother would not have died.”
-And as she said this, she was weeping, and those with her were weeping (verse 33): “Jesus saw her weeping, and the Jews who had come with her also weeping.”
-So now this questioning, “Where were you, when we needed you?” is not just words.
+At the end of verse 32, Mary says, “Lord, if you had been here, my brother would not have died.”
+And as she said this, she was weeping, and those with her were weeping, and “Jesus saw her weeping, and the Jews who had come with her also weeping.”
+So now this questioning, “Where were you when we needed you?” is not just words.
 It is sobs.
 “Where were you!”